codacy-open-source-projects-scans/nodejs/doc/api/cli.md

 added: v22.4.0
 -->

+> Stability: 1.2 - Release candidate.

 The file used to store `localStorage` data.
 If the file does not exist, it is created the first time `localStorage` is accessed.
 The same file may be shared between multiple Node.js processes concurrently.
-This flag is a no-op if Node.js is started with the `--no-webstorage` (or `--no-experimental-webstorage`) flag.

 ### `--max-http-header-size=size`